buchtioof/venv-setup/README.md

 # venv-setup
-simple script to avoid redondant python venv setup
+simple script to avoid redundant python venv setup

 the project is to continue to learn deeper bash scripting and try to make a script usable for everyone via package managers like homebrew, etc...